-- 1. Provide information on activities that can be done at home to support the student's literacy proficiency. - 2.
-Provide information about supports and interventions that will be provided by the school to support the student's literacy proficiency. - 3.
-Provide a timeline for updates as a result of progress monitoring that includes a middle-ofyear and end of-year update. - 4.
+- 1. Provide information on activities that can be done at home to support the students' literacy proficiency. - 2.
+Provide information about support and interventions that will be provided by the school to support the student's literacy proficiency. - 3.
+Provide a timeline for updates because of progress monitoring that includes a middle-of-year and end-of-year update. - 4.
 Provide information about the importance of being able to read proficiently by the end of the third grade.

-The Academy will provide mid-year and end-of-the year updates to the parent/guardian.
+The Academy will provide mid-year and end-of-year updates to the parent/guardian.